maxhaase/cmt/README.md

 You'll need a VB6 compiler for windows 32 (stone-age junk, including MS-anything) to make it work.

-Notice: this is a highly insecure solution (runs on windows).
+Notice: this is a highly insecure solution (runs on windows server/IIS).

 Installation instructions coming soon! (year 3000)